Monica Raymund: Early life and education

 Raymund was born in St. Petersburg, Florida, to Steve Raymund, the board chairman and retired CEO of Tech Data Corp., a Clearwater-based distributor of computer components and software, and Sonia (née Lara), a community volunteer and co-founder of the Soulful Arts Dance Academy in St. Petersburg.
 Her father is of English and Eastern European Jewish descent.
 Her mother is Dominican.
 Raymund was raised Jewish, celebrated a bat mitzvah, and attended a Reform Judaism temple.
 Her paternal grandfather was businessman and philanthropist Edward C. Raymund.
 Raymund's younger brother, Will, was a graduate of Berklee College of Music, and a sound and lighting engineer and music promoter.
 He died in August 2015.

 In high school, she participated in the "Broadway Theater Project" in Tampa.
 In college, she was a founding member of The Performing Arts Project at the University of North Carolina School of the Arts in Winston-Salem."

 Raymund graduated from Shorecrest Preparatory School in St. Petersburg, Florida, in 2004.
-She was later admitted to the Juilliard School in New York City, where she graduated in 2008.
+She was later admitted to the Juilliard School in New York City, from which she graduated in 2008.